chiyi/spark_GenReducedDF_flavor/projects/BasicAggregation/README.md

 ```

 ### Transform Data for Preparing Binned Likelihood Calculation
-The processing code [trsfm_binned_likelihood.py](src/trsfm_binned_likelihood.py) read the dataset `DataName.JoinlogClk` for performing various complex mappings on selected columns as a demonstration.
+The processing code [trsfm_binned_likelihood.py](src/trsfm_binned_likelihood.py) reads the dataset `DataName.JoinlogClk` for performing various complex mappings on selected columns as a demonstration.
 Each row of data is categorized into multiple groups for further binned likelihood calculation.

 ```